What’s the latest average life expectancy in Singapore?

 May as well start doing something about it.

 So there you have it.

 We took a greater look into life expectancy in Singapore and saw how it’ll impact our daily lives.

 The main takeaway is that life expectancy will still be increasing in the future and so, we need to plan ahead.

 Knowing this information will give you an edge over others.

-Some action steps you can take are to look at critical illness plans that can help ease the burden of illnesses, capitalise on the lower cost of insurance with term plans and learn more about retirement planning in Singapore.
+Some action steps you can take are to look at critical illness plans that can help ease the burden of illnesses especially during our older age, capitalise on the lower cost of insurance with term insurance plans and learn more about retirement planning in Singapore.